Crazy-Rich-Meghan/tutorials/partitioned-heat-conduction/README.md

 For FEniCS you can visualize the content with paraview by opening the `*.pvd` files.
 The files `Dirichlet.pvd` and `Neumann.pvd` correspond to the numerical solution of the Dirichlet, respectively Neumann, problem, while the files with the prefix `ref` correspond to the analytical reference solution, the files with `error` show the error and the files with `ranks` the ranks of the solvers (if executed in parallel).

 For Nutils, please use the files `Dirichlet-*.vtk` or `Neumann-*.vtk`.
 Please note that these files contain the temperature as well as the reference solution.

+For G+Smo, please use the file `solution.pvd` in both dirichlet-gismo and neumann-gismo directories.

 ![Animation of the partitioned heat equation](images/tutorials-partitioned-heat-conduction-FEniCS-movie.gif)